Choosing your university is equally as important as choosing your subject. An open day is the best way to help you make this decision.

 University Open Day Application Questions

 Similar to asking questions about qualifications, you can often find some valuable information from asking tutors or students questions about their particular application process.
 Some universities may place more emphasis on the Admissions Test over the Personal Statement or interview.
-Some universities place a different weight on sections of a test such as Girton College, Cambridge may use the maths section of the ECAA as an indicator of an applicants ability rather than taking into account the essay section.

 You can also use open days to ask current students and tutors for recommended reading that you can use to demonstrate your passion and suitability for Economics in your Personal Statement.

-Discover our Economics Programme for comprehensive admissions support by clicking the button below to enrol and triple your chances of success.
+Discover our Premium Economics Programme for comprehensive admissions support by clicking the button below to enrol and triple your chances of success.

-University Open Day Economics Degree Questions
+Open Day Economics Degree Questions

 Here’s the fun part, getting to know what you’re really going to study at university.
 Three or more years of learning is a huge commitment you will make so ensure you choose the Economics course that is right for you.